Chatbot Guide

 Chapter 7 Most common chatbot solutions

 The state of the art in chatbot business changes rapidly.
-What was just fine last year may seem a bit dingdy to your clients today.
+What was just fine last year may seem a bit outdated to your clients today.
 So whatever you do, make sure you keep track of all the changes in the field.

 Basic types of chatbots based on their purpose